zeroc-ice/ice-builder-visualstudio/README.md

 ## Ice Home Configuration

 The Ice Builder relies on a specific Ice installation on your system.
-In Visual Studio, you can view or edit the home directory of this Ice installation through the `TOOLS` > `Options` > `Project and Solutions` > `Ice Builder` options page.
+In Visual Studio, you can view or edit the home directory of this Ice installation through the `Tools` > `Options` > `Project and Solutions` > `Ice Builder` options page.

 This installation can correspond to a binary distribution, such as `C:\Program Files (x86)\ZeroC\Ice-3.6.3`, or to a source tree, such as `C:\users\mike\github\zeroc-ice\ice`.